stonepros/stone/doc/releases/dumpling.rst

   be triggered by very large multipart objects, but could be caused by other workloads as well.
 Although there is some small risk that performance for certain workloads will degrade, it is more important that data be retrievable.
-Note that newer versions of Ceph (e.g., firefly) do some additional work to avoid the potential performance regression in this case, but that is current considered too complex for backport to the Dumpling stable series.
+Note that newer versions of Stone (e.g., firefly) do some additional work to avoid the potential performance regression in this case, but that is current considered too complex for backport to the Dumpling stable series.